khoodehui/tp/docs/UserGuide.md

 ![ActiveTimersUI](images/ActiveTimersUI.png)
 Figure X: Location of the Active Timers Panel.

-This panel will show you the name of the project/task, as well as when the timer was started.
+This panel will show you the name of the item, as well as when the timer was started.

 #### Time Tracking Example